 - There’s strong demand for these apprenticeable target jobs.

 - For every worker in one of these target occupations nationwide, there’s an average of 0.44 open jobs postings for these positions.
-That compares favourably to the national average of open job postings for all occupations of 0.31.
+That compares favorably to the national average of open job postings for all occupations of 0.31.

 Apprenticeships as an engine for economic mobility